czruby/czruby.github.io/_pages/about.md

         <a href="#-projects">Riverside Scene at Qingming Festival</a>
       </h3>
       <div class="publication-note">
         This is my entry for Nanjing University EL Programming Design Competition.
 It integrates AI technology into traditional cultural works, exploring novel ways of disseminating traditional culture.
+Due to the fact that it is still in the review stage, the code cannot be made public at present.
       </div>
       <div class="publication-tags">
         <span class="tag">Unity</span>